olin-build/abe-web/docs/CONTRIBUTING.md

 `yarn test` runs [Jest](https://facebook.github.io/jest/).

-`yarn test:watch` runs Jest in watch mode.
+`yarn test --watch` runs Jest in watch mode.
+Jest will run until you press `q`, and re-run the tests when a source file changes.

-`yarn test:coverage` creates a test coverage report.
+`yarn test --coverage` creates a test coverage report.
 View the HTML at `./coverage/lcov-report/index.html`.

 ### Lint